jazzorpheus/jof-scheduler/zNOTES.md

 - For participants, need a separate "registration" view, then a "summary table/graphic" view to clearly display matching/overlapping slots for entire tourny participants, with capability to select and filter down to certain teams.
 E.g. filter down to one team (your team), then a second team you want to play, or even three teams, or more...
   NOTE: can render complete set of vacant timeslots on frontend without having to create that data in database, but once users register specific timeslots, they get created in database.
 (Makes sure not to waste database space.)

+## Not Urgent / Future Ideas

+- Enable clicking outside of modals to close them rather than forcing user to click "x" in top-right / pressing confirm or cancel button

 ## Questions

 Remind me what the full backend + database stack is?
 DynamoDB, AWS Lambda, Amazon API Gateway?
 Anything else?